The park will be closed on October 11, 2023 for an all-employee training conference.

 Fort Verde State Historic Park is located on 11.5 acres in Camp Verde in north central Arizona.
 The park has a museum, demonstration gardens, historic buildings, and great views of the surrounding cliffs.
 The visitor center and museum are located in an historic adobe building with locally collected building materials.

-Commonly seen animals in the park include Coyote (Canis latrans), Javelina (Pecari angulatus), and Kit Fox (Vulpes macrotis).
-Ranger Dennis Lockhart told the story of a resident Kit Fox who first selected the Commander’s Quarters to den beneath.
+Commonly seen animals in the park include coyote (Canis latrans), javelina (Tayassu tajacu), and kit fox (Vulpes macrotis).
+Ranger Dennis Lockhart told the story of a resident kit fox who first selected the Commander’s Quarters to den beneath.
 She has since moved to underneath the Surgeon’s Quarters and recently raised three kits successfully.

 Like many areas of Arizona, Fort Verde State Historic Park is also home to non-native plants and animals.
 These non-native species arrive in a variety of ways; some species have been accidentally introduced and humans introduced some purposefully.
 Here, you will find the non-native Bermuda grass (Cynodon dactylon) used as landscaping.